mangabe16/lexos/doc_src/docs/user_guide/scrubbing_texts.md

 scrubber.add_pipe("remove_digits", after="lower_case")
 ```

-The `before` and `after` arguments can also take an integer indicating the position within the pipeline.
+The `before` and `after` arguments can also take an integer indicating the position (starting with 0) within the pipeline.

-Once the pipeline is set up, you can scrub text with the `scrub()` method:
+Once the pipeline is set up, you can scrub text with the `Scrubber.scrub()` method:

 ```python
 scrubbed_text = scrubber.scrub("Lexos is the number 12 text analysis tool!!")